anjola-adeniran/BalancedTreeProject/README.md

                                                  Balanced Tree Clothing Company Sales Analysis

 Welcome to the Balanced Tree Clothing Company's SQL case study!
-In this project, we will help the company's merchandising teams analyze their sales performance and generate a basic financial report to share with the wider business.
-Each question can be answered using a single query - but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.
+For this project, I worked with data from Balanced Tree Clothing Company to analyze their sales performance and generate a basic financial report to share with the wider business.
+Each question can be answered using a single query, but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.

                                                  Datasets
 There are 4 datasets available for this case study.
 However, to answer the regular questions, we will only utilize 2 main tables.
 The additional 2 tables are used for the bonus challenge question.